Dodgers vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Recent Betting Performance

-- In their last three games with a spread, the Dodgers covered the spread each time.
+- Over their last 10 games, the Dodgers are 3-1-0 against the spread.

 Dodgers Betting Records & Stats

-- The Dodgers have been the moneyline favorite 92 total times this season.
-They've gone 55-37 in those games.
+- The Dodgers have won 56 of the 93 games they were listed as the moneyline favorite this season (60.2%).

-- Los Angeles has never played a game this season with moneyline odds of -350 or shorter.
+- Los Angeles has played in three games as moneyline favorites with odds of -300 or shorter and won them all.

-- Based on this game's moneyline, the Dodgers' implied win probability is 77.8%.
+- The Dodgers have a 75% chance to win this contest based on the moneyline's implied probability.

-- Los Angeles has played in 113 games with over/under set, and have combined with opponents to go over the total 66 times (66-41-6).
+- Los Angeles has had an over/under set by bookmakers 114 times, and have combined with opponents to go over the total in 66 of those games (66-42-6).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!